Kayaking in Samoa: Top 10 Kayak Tours & Places to Kayak 🛶 [2025]

 Where to Kayak in Samoa

-1. Manono, Nu’usafe’e and the Aleipata Islands with Outdoor Samoa
+1. Lotofaga Mangroves and Peninsula with Outdoor Samoa

-Location: Outdoor Samoa is based in Mulifanua, Main West Coast Road, west coast of Upolu.
+Location: Tours typically depart from Lotofaga, southeast coast of Upolu.
+Alternatively, Outdoor Samoa is based in Mulifanua, Main West Coast Road, west coast of Upolu.

 2. Asaga Mangroves